Writing An Exemplary HVAC Proposal

 When writing proposals for HVAC services, you, as the contractor, must be able to represent your company in an honest and accurate way that the prospect can understand.

-Doing this can be tricky if you don’t have much experience in business writing, but don’t worry; there are several smart ways to break down your HVAC service proposal into digestible pieces for both you and your future client.
+Doing this can be tricky if you don’t have much experience in business writing, but don’t worry; there are several smart ways to break down your proposal into digestible pieces for both you and your future client.

 HVAC services are very complex and are one of the most important components of an occupied building.
-Without HVAC services, not only would the temperature be uncomfortable, the air quality would suffer, too.
+Without these services, not only would the temperature be uncomfortable, the air quality would suffer, too.
 The job of an HVAC service professional is one that provides comfort and peace of mind to many, so imparting a human aspect to your proposal will go a long way in selling your services.

 To start your HVAC service proposal package, draft a one-page letter of introduction that explains who you are and why you are great at your job.
 Let’s practice writing a cover letter together.